In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 Step 6: Express genuine interest

-Finally, end your proposal on a good note, and add a CTA to reach out.
-Calendly is my favorite free scheduling tool that makes it easy for the client to grab a call with you.
-Include a link and make it SUPER clear that this is the next step they should take.
+Finally, end your proposal on a good note, and add a CTA (call to action) to reach out.
+Make it SUPER clear that the next step they should take is to hop on a call.

 I am really looking forward to the opportunity of collaborating with you on this amazing opportunity.